-Here’s a quick overview on how to pay off debt effectively:
+Here’s a quick overview of how to become debt free:

 Here are some tips to help you prioritize:

-Finding the right debt solutions often involves defining what you really need to accomplish.
 The solutions you use to achieve the fastest repayment possible are usually not the same solutions you use when you need lower payments.
-This means that you need to define what your goals are before you start looking for solutions.

-To do this, rate the importance of the following:
+To start, rate the importance of the following:

-Also keep in mind that if you have more than one type of debt, you’ll probably need more than one solution to pay it off effectively.
-Different types of debt must usually be kept separate.
+Some types of debt, such as student loans, often require separate solutions.
 So, if you have credit card debt and student loans, you’ll need at least two repayment strategies to solve your problem.

 In some cases, you may use more than one solution for the same type of debt.
 For instance, if you have federal and private student loans, you may want one solution for federal and another for private.
 If you have one credit card that’s behind but the others are in good standing, you may settle that debt and use consolidation for the others.